Permit vs Pompano: Can You Tell The Difference?

 Catching Permit In The Florida Keys (Photo Credit: Saltwater Experience)

-So we hope this helps you better understand the differences in the permit and pompano.
-Although there are many differences there are a bunch of similarities.
+We hope this helps you better understand the differences between the permit fish vs pompano.
+Although there are many differences, there are a bunch of similarities.
 One thing is for sure they are both fun to catch and even better to eat.
-If you have always wanted to catch pompano you should check out our huge selection of pompano jigs that making catching them so much easier.
-If you have any questions or concerns, then leave a comment below or email us at info@hfdepot.com.
-If you have a story about trying to identify the difference between a pompano and a permit, please share it with the community.
-Send us all your permit or pompano fishing pictures to be featured on our social media page.
+If you have always wanted to catch pompano, you should check out our massive selection of pompano jigs, making catching them much more manageable.
+If you have any questions or concerns, please comment below or email us at info@hfdepot.com.
+If you have a story about identifying the difference between a pompano and a permit, please share it with the community.
+Please send us all your permit or pompano fishing pictures to be featured on our social media page.
 Now get out there and catch more pompano fish and permit fish and be able to tell the difference between the permit vs pompano.

 Leave a comment